• 5 min read

 Arriving without the correct paperwork is a common reason for a test to be canceled before it even begins.
 Double-check that you have the following:

 • Vehicle Registration and Insurance: You must provide current, unexpired proof of registration and liability insurance for the vehicle you will be testing in.
-If you are required to have an SR-22, you must bring the AAMVA form.

 The Test Vehicle: Passing the Safety Inspection